compusciencing/compusciencing.github.io/_posts/2019-12-12-report-ogp-engine-development.md

 # Future Work

 OGP is an ongoing passion project that I will continue to pour time into when I can.
-The [website](https://www.omega-gaming-project.org) remains the most up to date source of information and will be the home of all available installations of the project.
-If you or anyone you know is interested in contributing, please send an email to <omega.gaming.project@gmail.com>.
+The [website](https://www.omega-gaming-project.org) remains the most up-to-date source of information and will be the home of all available installations of the project.
+If you or anyone you know is interested in contributing, please email <omega.gaming.project@gmail.com>.